-This control lists the particulars about the module and the firmware residing within it.
+This control lists the particulars about this module and the firmware residing within it.
 It gives quick access to information about revisions that can be used to determine when upgrades are required.

-6. LOCATION OF LEDS AND JUMPERS
+6. JUMPERS

-Figure 6: LED and Jumper Locations - Rev A Boards
+Figure 6: LED and Jumper Locations